arya45/100-days-of-code/README.md

 # 100DaysOfCode progress log

+### Day 28: February 12, 2017 | #JavaScript30 challenge #6 Type Ahead and #7 Array Cardio #2

+* The amount of new knowledge I gathered from the Type Ahead challenge is heavy!
+I will have to take that ES6 course that Wes Bos offers.

 ### Day 27: February 10, 2017 | #JavaScript30 challenge #6 Type Ahead

 * This was probably the hardest so far for me, lots of new things in vanilla JS: manipulating the DOM, RegExp constructor, fetch method.
 I overlooked the opportunity to use map() before Wes reminded me in hi video.
 I guess it'll take time before this becomes an obvious move when iterating over arrays.